alex-frost/alex-frost/_posts/2014-03-08-yadr-terminator.md

 installation process easier in future and help any one else who has the same issues.

 I use Terminator because of its split screen feature and it has all the options I need.
-Except... on my friends' iTerm if you command click on a file link (in an rspec error message for example) you are taken to the file and line number in your editor of choice: vim!
+Except... on my friends' iTerm if you command click on a stack trace you are taken to the file and line number in your editor of choice: vim!

 #### After installing YADR